 The flower is actually a soft pink but i like the details that show up in the petals in this high contrast black and white image.

 Now things are getting more advanced.
 Photoshop is the coolest program if you have the time to learn it in depth to get even half of what this program offers.
 If you don't want a program with such a steep learning curve, go for Adobe Elements

-You can't lose by subscribing to the Adobe CC photographer's deal... for US $9.99 per month, you'll have access to Bridge, Photoshop (and Camera Raw) and Lightroom.
-You'll always have automatic updates and you'll be finished with buying all the expensive updates every year or so.
+The Adobe CC photographer's bundle is a good deal ... for US $9.99 per month, you'll have access to Bridge, Photoshop (and Camera Raw) and Lightroom.
+You'll always have the updates and it's an end to buying all the expensive upgrades every year or so.
 I'm happy with Adobe Creative Cloud... keeps me up to date and saves me money.
 Who doesn't like that?

 I miss the lotus fields in Asia.
 It's been a couple of years now since I lived next door to them.
 They're grown in fields dug down low to hold the rain... the lotus needs wet feet.

 When I walked between the fields, They were above my head, the humongous leaves sometimes 4 feet across.
 After a rain, I'd find pools of water rolling around in the leaves.
 These leaves feed the stems water from the top down as well as from the foots!

 Watching the blobs of water roll lazily around is quite mesmerizing.
 (You'll see that in the video.)

 The lotus fields support an extensive group of aquatic animals... the herons and frogs hang around in large numbers.
 Here's a front seat video experience of a lotus field I used to visit to photograph.

 These folded lotus blossoms were floating in a huge ceramic bowl in the hotel lobby in Siem Reap.